olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 payed for that when running.

 I had slightly longer breaks of walking than
-I usually do and ran for 2x 10 and 1x 5, which
-is 5 minutes less than the other days.
+I usually do and ran for 2x10 minutes and 1x5, which is 5 minutes less than the other days.
-I'm not feeling too bad about it, but I do want to return stronger next time!
+I'm not feeling too bad about it, but I can return stronger next time!

-## Day nine
+### Day nine
 This evening was spent working on my bike.
 That is fixing it, not riding.
 Being a hopeless amateur bike mechanic is fun sometimes, but usually